-First, knowledge of the judicial and political process is paramount to successfully navigating the legal world.
-Students will gain knowledge of law and the judicial process by taking courses in political science that directly cover the branches of government, the Constitution, and the application of law, all of which is covered in POL 203, Introduction to Law.
-Students will then have a choice of taking a more specialized political science course covering an aspect of the law, such as POL 355 Civil Liberties or POL 386 International Law.
-Lastly students will either complete an Independent Study course that results in a research project addressing one or more aspects of law, or they will complete a legal internship.
-Students will also take three courses outside of political science that relate to the study and practice of law.
-In so doing, the pre-law student will be exposed to different perspectives and different ways of approaching the legal profession.
-Broadly speaking, lawyers must have a breadth of knowledge that cuts across multiple disciplines.
+First, knowledge of the judicial process is paramount to successfully navigating the legal world.
+Students will gain knowledge of law and the judicial process by taking courses in political science that directly cover the Constitution, the juridical branch of government and the application of law, all of which is covered in POL 203, Introduction to Law.
+Students will then have a choice of taking a more specialized law-related political science course covering an aspect of the law, such as constitutional law, civil liberties, women and the law or international.
+Lastly students will either have an option to complete an Independent Study course that results in a research project addressing one or more aspects of law or legal practice, or they will complete a legal internship under the guidance of the Pre-Law Adviser.
+Students will also take three courses outside of law-related political science curriculum that relate to the study and practice of law.

 Second, communication is critical in the legal profession; thus, excellent written and oral communication skills are paramount.
-Consequently, the second goal of the law and jurisprudence minor is to help students hone their written and oral communication skills by exposing them to courses which are writing intensive and those that encourage oral communication.
+Consequently, the second goal of the law and jurisprudence minor is to help students hone their written and oral communication skills by exposing them to courses which are writing intensive, endorse legal briefing and those that encourage oral communication including Moot Court experiences.

-Third, students who complete the minor in law and jurisprudence will be exposed to a variety of opportunities to become engaged in their community.
-Students will be strongly encouraged to complete a legal internship, which will provide them with real-world experience.
-For students who choose to enroll in an independent study rather than complete an internship, s/he will be encouraged to examine legal issues in the local area or state.
-These types of activities show law school admission committees that students have adequately prepared for entrance into graduate school.
+Third, students who complete the minor in law and jurisprudence will be exposed to a variety of opportunities to become engaged in the local, state-wide or national legal community.
+Students will be have an option of completing a legal internship, which will provide them with real-world experience.

-Minor requirements
+Minor Requirements

-The law and jurisprudence minor is an interdisciplinary minor with three (3) required courses in political science and three (3) elective courses in other departments
+The law and jurisprudence minor is an interdisciplinary minor with three (3) required courses among the law-related courses in political science and three (3) elective courses from other departments.

-Three political science courses, from three different course areas, are required for the minor.
+Three political science courses, from two different course areas, are required for the minor.